OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ## Introduction

 HTTP Headers are a great booster for web security with easy implementation.
-Proper HTTP response eaders can help prevent security vulnerabilities like Cross-Site Scripting, Clickjacking, Information disclosure and more.
+Proper HTTP response headers can help prevent security vulnerabilities like Cross-Site Scripting, Clickjacking, Information disclosure and more.

 In this cheat sheet, we will review all security-related HTTP headers, recommended configurations, and reference other sources for complicated headers.